ericjaystevens/pyusernotify/README.md

 prepare template
 ----------------

 create an email template text file to create the body of your text.
-Use markdown syntex. use $variableName to create replaceble items.
-The first Line will be the subject of your email.
+Use markdown syntex.
+The first  two lines will not be part of your email. name the file example.pun

 ### Example Template

 ~~~~
+from: admin@example.com
-Password Will Expire soon for $username
+subject: Password Will Expire soon for $username

-$firstname,
+sir or madam,

 Your Password will expire soon?
 Visit [This Link](www.passwordreset.example.com) to reset your password before you are locked out!